 Luxembourg has ratified the HCCH Convention on the Law Applicable to Trusts and on their Recognition 1985 (Hague Trusts Convention) (Law of 27 July 2003).
-Luxembourg does not have its own trust legislation but trusts validly set up under foreign legislation can be administered in Luxembourg and are recognised under the conditions provided for by the Hague Trusts Convention.
-In that respect, claims can be filed against a trustee or trust assets in Luxembourg by a spouse, a civil partner of a settlor, beneficiary or heir.
+Luxembourg does not have its own trust legislation, but trusts validly set up under foreign legislation can be administered in Luxembourg and are recognised under the conditions provided for by the Hague Trusts Convention.
+In that respect, claims can be filed against a trustee or trust assets in Luxembourg by a spouse, a civil partner of a settlor, a beneficiary or an heir.

 ii Structuring for tax planning reasons

-Luxembourg has no 'controlled foreign corporation' legislation applicable to individuals.
-With appropriate structuring, the tax impact can be anticipated on investment income, by structuring the assets of the client in a private asset management company, by structuring substantial shareholdings in financial holding companies or by holding a portfolio of bankable assets through capitalising investment funds.
+Luxembourg has no controlled foreign corporation legislation applicable to individuals.
+With appropriate structuring, the tax impact can be anticipated on investment income by structuring the assets of the client in a private asset management company, by structuring substantial shareholdings in financial holding companies or by holding a portfolio of bankable assets through capitalising investment funds.

 Outlook and conclusions

-The Luxembourg government has committed to continue with its strategy to make Luxembourg a major international centre in the field of wealth management.
+The government has committed to continue with its strategy to make Luxembourg a major international centre in the field of wealth management.